Live Workshop Guide · Hands-On AI Training

 The three clarifying questions Claude asked

-3. Auto-publish or stop for review? — draft and stop for review (the back-10% human-in-the-loop guard, since this was the first run).
+3. Auto-publish or stop for review?
+Draft and stop for review (the back-10% human check, since this was the first run).

 Human-on-the-loop validation